kyma-project/api-gateway/docs/user/tutorials/01-00-create-workload.md

     HttpBin
     </summary>

-    To verify if an instance of the HttpBin service is created, run:
+    To verify if an instance of the HttpBin Service is created, run:

       ```shell
         kubectl get pods -l app=httpbin -n $NAMESPACE